 I’m in all sorts of pain as I sit here writing this.
 Don’t worry, it’s the good kind of pain.
 The kind of pain you get when you know you’ve had a successful workout and can feel yourself getting more fit.
 The best kind of pain there is.
 This pain I’m referring too has been caused by Orangetheory Fitness.
 If you’ve been around here for awhile you may remember me writing an introduction post about this new gym coming to Saskatoon so I won’t get into the nuts and bolts of it today.
 If you’ve never heard of this place before and want to know more, you can check out my super informative post here.

 They were originally supposed to open in December but hit some delays with items being shipped from the US so they only just opened at the start of the year.
 They have been doing a couple weeks of free mock classes so I’ve been able to check them out three times already and really, who is going to say no to a free workout?
-Certainly not me, especially when it comes with a new innovative method.
+Certainly not me, especially when it comes to a new innovative method.

 I know you’re all dying to hear my opinion of this place, so let’s get into some pros, cons and my overall thoughts.